 That's interesting because this place is said to have been closed down.

-Now, whether it's operating as a troll factory or not, um, is unclear.
+Now, whether it's operating as a troll factory or not is unclear.

 This is CNN.

-All right, why did we go through the uh the arduous task of playing all that for you?
+All right, why did we go through the arduous task of playing all that for you?

-There were both CNN reports, and you they literally sent one of their correspondents to Thailand.
+They were both CNN reports, and they literally sent one of their correspondents to Thailand.

-Now, why would they send a correspondent to Thailand to interview a prostitute and a sex coach?
+Now, why would they send a correspondent to Thailand?

-Maybe one of you guys in there can tell me what a sex coach is, who claim to have proof of Russian meddling in the U.S. election.
+Maybe one of you guys in there can tell me what a sex coach is, who claimed to have proof of Russian meddling in the U.S. election.

 So let me get this straight.

-So we CNN spent all of their resources and time to interview a woman in prison, a prostitute sex coach, because she's herself has the information that's gonna blow wide open.
+So we, CNN, spent all of their resources and time to interview a woman in prison, a prostitute sex coach, because she herself has the information that's going to blow wide open what Adam Schiff admits they don't have any evidence into Trump-Russia collusion.

 Wow.

-And the second report, they have another reporter who sent the St. Petersburg, Russia.
+And the second report, they have another reporter who sent to St. Petersburg, Russia.

 Why?

-For the very purpose of going trash and dumpster diving at the in the areas of one of these Russian troll farms to see if he can find anything.
+For the very purpose of going trash and dumpster diving in the areas of one of these Russian troll farms to see if he can find anything.

 And they ignore real truth in front of them, which they never report on.

-You know, like a phony Russian dossier bought and paid for by Hillary, then of course lying to a Pfizer court to obtain a warrant to spy on a Trump campaign associate and backdoor into all of uh the campaign's emails as best they can.
+You know, like a phony Russian dossier bought and paid for by Hillary, then, of course, lying to a FISA court to obtain a warrant to spy on a Trump campaign associate and backdoor into all of the campaign's emails as best they can.

 Hillary paid for it.

-Or the uranium one deal and the money they got got kicked back to the Clinton Foundation and the money for speeches.
+Or the Uranium One deal and the money that got kicked back to the Clinton Foundation and the money for speeches.

 It's like the biggest news story is right there, right on their lap, but they'll ignore that and they'll go to dumpster diving in St. Petersburg and talk to hookers and sex coaches in prison in Thailand, thinking that that's the answer.